 - field – The title of the new task.

-The task is created in the Draft state. - To move the task to To Do state, select the Move to
+The task is created in the Draft state. - To move the task to To Do state, select .

 By default, a sub-task is created by a set of basic fields, which are widely used.
 However, depending on your business needs, you may need to include additional fields in the sub-task.
 To include additional fields, edit the sub-task to view all available fields and update the required fields.